 The state of Utah defines assault as an illegal act of violence that either injures or creates a risk of injury to another individual.
 State law also includes threats of bodily harm as assault.
 Some examples of assault charges may include:

-Battery is the physical act of attacking another person.
+The battery is the physical act of attacking another person.
 In Utah, most of the crimes that would be considered battery are classified as assault.
-The one exception to this rule is sexual battery, or the intentional touching or groping of another’s genitals, buttocks, anus or breasts with the understanding that their actions will likely cause alarm.
-Sexual battery is classified as a Class A misdemeanor, and can land you up to a year in jail, along with a $2,500 fine.
-Those convicted of sexual battery may also be required to register as a Utah Sex Offender.
+The one exception to this rule is sexual battery, or the intentional touching or groping of another’s genitals, buttocks, anus, or breasts with the understanding that their actions will likely cause alarm.
+Sexual battery is classified as a Class A misdemeanor and can land you up to a year in jail, along with a $2,500 fine.
+Those convicted of the sexual battery may also be required to register as a Utah Sex Offender.

 Likewise, if the assault resulted in substantial bodily injury or involved a weapon then the classification could be enhanced to a felony.
 Charges in order from least serious to most serious are as follows: